neondatabase/website/content/docs/guides/vercel-postgres-transition-guide.md

 - [Read Replicas](https://neon.tech/docs/introduction/read-replicas) &#8212; offload read work for scale or ad hoc queries
 - [Logical Replication](https://neon.tech/docs/guides/logical-replication-guide) &#8212; replicate data to and from Neon
 - [The Neon Vercel Integration](/docs/guides/vercel) &#8212; automatically create a database branch for each preview deployment
-- [GitHub integration](https://neon.tech/docs/guides/neon-github-integration) &#8212; connect your project to your repo and build GitHub Actions workflows
+- [The Neon GitHub Integration](https://neon.tech/docs/guides/neon-github-integration) &#8212; connect your project to your repo and build GitHub Actions workflows

 ### What Postgres versions are supported?